nickgerace/gfold/README.md

 ```

 If you'd prefer to use the classic display mode by default, and avoid setting the flag every time, you can set it in the config file (see **Usage** section).

+## Upcoming Release

+The next version of `gfold` will be `gfold 4.0.0`.
+While it might seem odd to bump the major version field so soon, user feedback and feature requests have been front and center for the next release, and setting up `gfold` for the future requires bumping that field.
+This **README** reflects changes in between the latest release (`gfold 3.0.0`) and the next release (`gfold 4.0.0`).

 ## Description